flux-capacitor-io/flux-capacitor-io.github.io/README.md

 }
 ```
 [comment]: <> (@formatter:on)
-You still need to createthe business specific behavior your application needs to perform, but all the technicalities of
+You still need to create the business specific behavior your application needs to perform, but all the technicalities of
 connecting the right requester with the right responder are no longer your problem.

 ### Tracking